 Access to period products is available to all state and state-integrated schools and kura in New Zealand.
-Research shows that the average age young people start menstruating is decreasing, and access to period products is needed in primary and intermediate, as well as secondary schools.
+Research shows that the average age young people start menstruating is decreasing.
+As a result, access to period products is needed in primary and intermediate as well as secondary schools.

 Taking part in the initiative is not compulsory.
 Schools and kura are best placed to understand local needs and can decide if it is in their best interests to opt-in to receive period products.
 We would expect school boards to be involved in decisions to opt-in.

 Initial feedback indicates that access to period products is already a concern for a number of schools.
 Some are already providing period products to students through charitable providers or by using their own resources.
 There are also schools where a need may not be so obvious, for example, a boys’ school that joins with another school for classes or across year groups and includes ākonga of more than one gender.

 We are taking a phased approach to providing period products to schools and kura across New Zealand:

 - Phase one: product delivery to schools and kura by the end of Term 2

 In phase one, pads and tampons are available to all schools and kura that opt-in.
 Ordering opened in June 2021, and products are shipped by an existing distribution system.
 Schools and kura can order based on their roll number, similar to ordering any other essential supply.
 Enough product is provided so that students can effectively manage their whole menstrual cycle and can take product home.